LLNL/Comb/README.md

           -   __cuda_managed_device_preferred__ cuda managed with device preferred advice memory space
           -   __cuda_managed_device_preferred_host_accessed__ cuda managed with device preferred and host accessed advice memory space
   -   __\-cuda_aware_mpi__ Assert that you are using a cuda aware mpi implementation and enable tests that pass cuda device or managed memory to MPI
+  -   __\-cuda_host_accessible_from_device__ Assert that your system supports pageable host memory access from the device and enable tests that access pageable host memory on the device

 ### Example Script